nephio-project/docs/install-guide/gcp.md

 </details>

-Navigate to that directory, and pull out the `nephio-mgmt` package, which contains all the necessary Nephio components:
+Navigate to that directory, and pull out the `nephio-mgmt` package, which contains all the necessary Nephio components as subpackages:
 - Porch
 - Nephio Controllers
 - Gitea
 - Network Config Operator
 - Resource Backend
-- The Nephio WebUI, configured to use Google Cloud OAuth 2.0
+- The Nephio WebUI, configured to use Google Cloud OAuth 2.0 (not yet;
+  work-in-progress)
-- A GCP-specific controller for syncing clusters, fleets, and fleet scopes
+- A GCP-specific controller for syncing clusters, fleets, and fleet scopes (not yet; work-in-progress)

 ```bash
 cd nephio